Should You Take a Dividend as a Director of a Limited Company?

 As a director of a limited company, you should be remunerated accordingly for the work you do.
 You’ve taken the brave step to set up your own business and live without the security that comes with working as an employee, so, if things are going well, this extra risk should bring reward.

-Three ways directors can take money out of a limited company
+Three Ways Directors can take Money out of a Limited Company

-(1) Salary, expenses and benefits – If you want the company to pay you a salary, expenses or benefits, you must register the company as an employer with HMRC.
+- Salary, expenses and benefits – If you want the company to pay you a salary, expenses or benefits, you must register the company as an employer with HMRC.
 You must pay Income Tax and National Insurance contributions on any salary you receive, and pay the National Insurance contributions of your employees.
 If you then make personal use of an asset that belongs to the business, you must report that as a benefit and pay any subsequent tax due.

-(2) Directors’ loans – If you take more money out of the company than you have personally put in, you will be taking what is known as a ‘directors’ loan’.
+- Directors’ loans – If you take more money out of the company than you have personally put in, you will be taking what is known as a ‘directors’ loan’.
 This is not a salary or a dividend, but is effectively a loan made to you by the company.
 If you take a directors’ loan, it’s essential you keep accurate records as they are subject to their own set of tax rules.

-(3) Dividends – A dividend is a payment a company can make to its shareholders if it has made a profit.
+- Dividends – A dividend is a payment a company can make to its shareholders if it has made a profit.
 The company cannot pay more in dividends than the profit it has made for the current of previous years.
 Dividends are not included as business costs when calculating your Corporation Tax payments, and must usually be paid to all shareholders.
 To pay a dividend you must hold a directors’ meeting to ‘declare’ the dividend, and keep minutes of that meeting even if you are the company’s only director.
 You must also draw up a dividend voucher for every dividend payment the company makes.

 Many directors choose to take a minimum salary (up to National Insurance limits) and draw the rest of their pay as dividends.

-1. Paying yourself a salary increases the level of contributions that can be paid into a personal pension.
+- Paying yourself a salary increases the level of contributions that can be paid into a personal pension.
 If you want to receive a dividend and make a pension contribution, you should consider setting up a company pension scheme.

-2. Whilst salaries can be allocated to directors at different rates, shareholders are entitled to a dividend at a fixed rate per share.
+- Whilst salaries can be allocated to directors at different rates, shareholders are entitled to a dividend at a fixed rate per share.
 However, if there are non-working shareholders in the company, it is possible to create different classes of share to prevent them receiving the same dividend rate as directors working fulltime.

-3. Dividends can only be paid on profits made by a company that year, or undistributed profits from previous years.
+- Dividends can only be paid on profits made by a company that year, or undistributed profits from previous years.
 However, salaries can be paid even when a company is making a loss.

-4. Although PAYE does not have to be paid on dividends, there are a number of procedures that must be followed for the dividend payment to be lawful.
+- Although PAYE does not have to be paid on dividends, there are a number of procedures that must be followed for the dividend payment to be lawful.

-5. Paying a salary can reduce the company’s corporation tax bill; paying a dividend will not.
+- Paying a salary can reduce the company’s corporation tax bill; paying a dividend will not.

 Paying a dividend is all well and good if the company is doing well and making a profit, but if it starts to struggle becoming insolvent and you still take a dividend payment, you could end up with a substantial overdrawn director’s loan account at the end of the year.
 This is money you have taken out of the company that must be paid back.
 The result could be that the only money you earn all year is the minimal salary you have paid yourself.